 Nowadays, we are all admittedly dependent on the power in our homes for so many reasons––to stay connected, to stay warm or cool, to keep food from spoiling, to keep a sump pump running.
-Due to our dependency on home power, a whole-house generator is one of the most useful appliances for a homeowner.
+Due to our dependency on home power, a whole-house generator is one of the most useful appliances for an Oregon homeowner.

 How Do Whole-House Generators Work?

 Sometimes called a fixed standby generator, a whole-house generator is installed permanently outside your home on a concrete pad in your yard.
 Whenever there is a power outage or equipment failure, the whole-house generator will automatically provide power straight to your home’s electrical panel, even if you’re not home.
 There is an automatic transfer switch disconnecting you from your utility as soon as there’s an interruption in service.
 An internal combustion engine is at the heart of the system, powering it.
 The generator can energize your home nonstop for days.
 When power has been restored, the generator will return to standby mode, ready for the next power outage.

 How is it Different from a Portable Generator?

 Whole-house generators offer higher levels of power than portable generators and have the added convenience of automatic power.
 Because they are a permanent appliance, they add value to your home.
 Portable generators are typically used in camping, tailgating, job-site, and other outdoor-activity scenarios.
 These type of generators are obviously mobile and can be used to power individual items with a plug-in situation, such as appliances and lamps.
 You have the control of turning them on and off as needed.
 Whole-house generators have a permanent installation outside next to your home, supplying the power to your entire home.
 You have nothing to do with turning them on and off––they work automatically, reacting to the need of power for your home.